Japanese nationalism: Education

 The principal educational emphasis from the Meiji period was on the great importance of traditional national political values, religion, and morality.
 The Imperial Rescript on Education of 1890 promoted a return to traditional Confucian values in the hierarchal nature of human relations, with the State superior to the Individual, and the Emperor superior to the State.
 The Japanese state modernized organizationally but preserved its national idiosyncrasies.
 The attitude reinforced from 1905 was that Japan was to be a powerful nation, equal at least to the Western powers.
 During the Shōwa period, the educational system was used for supporting the militarized state and preparing future soldiers.

-The government published official textbooks for all levels of students and reinforced that with cultural activities, seminars, etc. Emphasis on the texts such as the Kokutai-no-shugi in schools was intended to emphasize the "uniqueness of Japan" from ancient centuries.
+The government published official textbooks for all levels of students and reinforced that with cultural activities, seminars, etc. Emphasis on the texts such as the Kokutai-no-hongi in schools was intended to emphasize the "uniqueness of Japan" from ancient centuries.
 These cultural courses were supplemented with military and survival courses against foreign invasion.

 Apart from indoctrination in nationalism and religion, children and school students received military drills (survival, first aid).
 These were taken further by the Imperial Youth Federation; college students were trained, and some recruited, for home defense and regular military units.
 Young women received first aid training.
 All of these actions were said to be taken to ensure Japan's safety and protect against larger and more dangerous countries.